 The Department for Transport estimates that, in total, 8,660 people were injured or killed in drink-driving incidents in 2017, the most recent year for which figures are available.

 Many over-55s confused

 And research from insurer Direct Line also reveals that in the over-55 age group, which recently showed the biggest rise in drug and alcohol misuse of all age categories, more than 1.6 million know they have driven while being over the limit.

 Many say it was because the trip was only a short distance, or that older people are better drivers and therefore it’s not that dangerous.
 Some said they thought having a meal while drinking would make it safer too.

 Huge financial and insurance risk too

-Obviously the safety and moral issue is the most important, but drivers would also be hit hard in the pocket if caught.
-Not only can fines run into thousands and you could even face jail if involved in a crash, your insurance would rocket too, once you got your licence back that is, possibly years later.
+Obviously, the safety and moral issue is the most important, but drivers would also be hit hard in the pocket if caught.
+Not only can fines run into thousands and you could even face jail if involved in a crash, but your insurance would also rocket too, once you got your licence back that is, possibly years later.

 Insurers, for obvious reasons, take a very dim view of those with drink-driving records.
 The cost of cover can rise by thousands a year, and some drivers, depending on the severity of their offence, might struggle to find cover at all.

 The truth is that it’s been proven there’s no safe limit to drink and drive, and it’s better not to do so at all.